 Will they forget one of the rules?
 Probably.
 But that’s why we take time to train them.
 Eventually, the knowledge will seep in, and they’ll catch on.

 Pro Tip: Positive Parenting Solutions® Members, review Step 2 Lesson 14 for more information on Take Time for Training and how it can help your child feel more capable and independent.

 Imagine, if you will…

-You’ve completed The 7-Step Parenting Success System, and of all the tools in the toolbox, Mind, Body, and Soul Time (MBST) is your absolute favorite!
+You’ve completed The 7-Step Parenting Success System® online training program, and of all the tools in the toolbox, MIND, BODY AND SOUL TIME® activities (MBST) are your absolute favorite!
 Those 10-15 minutes you spend each day with your son one-on-one are the best 10-15 minutes of the entire day.

 It’s your husband’s favorite tool, as well.
 But his MBST with your son looks a little different from yours.
 And, sometimes, that has you worried.

 Because, while the two of you enjoy reading comic books, building LEGO sets, and drawing pictures, he and your husband have a different daily ritual.

 Every day, the moment your son steps foot off the school bus, you know what’s about to go down.
 Or should I say, throw down?

 Right there on the front lawn, for all the world to see, they wrestle.
 They shove.
 They fight.